 Algo VPN Overview

-To understand why its creators believe Algo is a better alternative to commercial VPNs, the Streisand VPN bundle and OpenVPN, read the blog post that announced Algo’s initial release.
-As outlined in the post, Algo is meant “to be easy to set up.
-That way, you start it when you need it, and tear it down before anyone can figure out the service you’re routing your traffic through.”
+To understand why its creators believe Algo VPN is a better alternative to commercial VPNs, the Streisand VPN bundle and OpenVPN, read the blog post that announced Algo's initial release.
+As outlined in the post, Algo VPN is meant "to be easy to set up.
+That way, you start it when you need it, and tear it down before anyone can figure out the service you're routing your traffic through."

-Creating a DigitalOcean Virtual Private Server
+Creating a DigitalOcean VM

 Installing Algo VPN Server Software